Construction and Demolition Recycling

 The study can be downloaded from the CalRecycle's online publications catalog.
 See Publications at the bottom of this page.

-The Public Contract Code (PCC) section 12203 et seq. requires State agencies to purchase recycled paint containing at least 50 percent post-consumer paint.
-The Department of General Services (DGS) previously awarded a statewide contract for purchasing of recycled latex paint by any local government body or corporation empowered to expend public funds and State agencies.
-This contract has now expired, and DGS plans to begin work on a new contract.
+The Public Contract Code (PCC) section 12203 et seq. requires State agencies (including California State Universities) to ensure that at least 50 percent of the dollars spent on paint be spent on recycled paint with a recycled content consisting of at least 50 percent post-consumer paint.
+The Department of General Services (DGS) awarded a statewide contract for purchasing of recycled latex paint by any local government body or corporation empowered to expend public funds and State agencies.
+Visit the state list of contracts (search under classifications for 312115 and then look for “Paint, Recycled Latex”) to obtain information on the current recycled paint contracts.

 See CalRecycle's online Publications Catalog (Household Hazardous Waste section) for information on ordering or downloading the following CalRecycle publications about recycled paint.